BimmerGestalt/AAIdrive/README.md

 Also consider trying out the nightly build!
 It has the latest features and is a preview of the next release, so please consider installing the [Sentry build](https://bimmergestalt.s3.amazonaws.com/aaidrive/builds/androidautoidrive-latest-main-nomap-sentry-release.apk) to automatically report crashes.
 The [nonalytics](https://bimmergestalt.s3.amazonaws.com/aaidrive/builds/androidautoidrive-latest-main-nomap-nonalytics-release.apk) build is available too.
+Some of the new features since version 1.3 include:
+  - Initial support for addon apps, check out [IDriveConnectAddons](https://github.com/BimmerGestalt/IDriveConnectAddons) for more information
+  - Workarounds for skipping tracks in the Spotify Liked Songs and Artists playlists

 Check out the [FAQ](https://bimmergestalt.github.io/AAIdrive/faq.html) if you run into problems.